 D. Barr Motion that Chapter 2 section 2.01 was properly interpreted by the Zoning Administrator.
 J. Meinke seconded.
+ROLL CALL VOTE:

-D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes.
+D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-yes.
 Passed 5-0.

 D. Barr, Chapter 2, Section 2.16 – General Lot and Yard Area Requirements for all Zone Districts, Item 8.
 D. Barr questions “unobstructed by structure.”
 C. Shoemaker asks for reference to 1998 information which D. Barr directed to in packet.
 S. Kopriva states there is no definition of structure in 1998.
 Need to look to common definition of structure.
 This is different from “building.”
 Structure is than defined as a combination of materials.
 S. Kopriva speaks to definition of front yard and ask yourself what is the front structure.
 She explains how calculation is determined.
 What can be placed in this area states nothing from ground to sky.
 D. Barr repeats that question is did Zoning Administrator interpret properly the way it is written.
 J. Meinke states this is vague and does not understand why it is included as it does not state anything that is in violation.
 D. Barr asks Mr. Palizzi for comments regarding appeal to Chapter 23.
 Mr. Palizzi states it’s hard to take just a section of the ordinance without looking at the ordinance.
 The definition as it states in their thoughts is that decks did not count at that time.